Suchismit4/Trend-following-/README.md

 ## ⚠️ Disclaimer

 Please note that the content in this repository is for educational and professional purposes only and is not intended as financial advice.
-It should not be taken as a recommendation for any specific investment strategy o
+It should not be taken as a recommendation for any specific investment strategy or as a guarantee of performance.